TimTan0123/BDA_Project_Tian_Part/submit/README.md

 - Script of creating a graph information of users for System G
  - ./data/create_user_graph.py
   - We clean data so that they can use System G
+- Script of creating data used at web system
+ - ./model/Prediction_func.ipynb

 ## Modeling

 ## System G, Graph analysis